Cardinals power past Mets 11-4 for 3-game sweep

 “We’re going to have a lot of fun down the stretch,” Bader said.
 “Looking forward to seeing where it ends up.”

 Pete Alonso and Kevin Pillar homered for the fading Mets, who appear finished in the pennant race with 15 games to go.
-They dropped five games behind St. Louis, with three teams in between.
+They went 1 for 14 with runners in scoring position and dropped five games behind St. Louis, with three teams in between.

 “We’ve got to get real hot,” said Jeff McNeil, who was a home run short of the cycle.
 “We’re fighting for our lives now.”